Curriculum Information

 Curriculum Statement

 Vale of Evesham school adopts a quality first teaching model and has its own creative curriculum devised to meet the specific needs of our pupils.
 The curriculum provides opportunities for active learning and encourages independence.
-There is a wide range of technological support to enable pupils to learn effectively such as Eye Gaze, Switches, and a wide range of programmes and apps for various subjects and activities.
-Vale of Evesham school has a sensory room and here are serval adaptions in rooms to support learning, e.g. cookers and sinks that lift up and down and tables that are height adjustable in the science laboratory.
+Vale of Evesham school has a sensory room, sensory gym and there are serval adaptions in rooms to support learning, e.g. cookers and sinks that lift up and down and tables that are height adjustable in the science laboratory.

 Our Curriculum Aims To: